While retirement may seem a long way off, there are a few easy things you may want to consider now which may make a huge difference to your future.

 - Consider your investment strategy as retirement approaches and also how you will invest in retirement

-- Super benefits and pension income is also tax free when you reach age 60 (provided you’re in a taxed super fund)
+- Super benefits and pension income are also generally tax free when you reach age 60 (provided you’re in a taxed super fund)

 Regardless of which stage you are at, it’s important to keep track of your super.
 Never forget that it’s your money, so make sure you get the most from it.

-A financial planner can help you find the right investment opportunities for your individual situation and for each life stage.
-Check out our Quick and Easy Super Guide for the basics on super and further information on how to stay on track with your super.
+A Commonwealth Financial Planner can help you find the right investment opportunities for your individual situation and for each life stage.